arian1123/TwitterEmotionIntensity/Final System/README.md

 1. Run main(stage1 = False, stage2 = True, stage3 = False, classify = False, year = 2018, tfidf=True, BoW=True, edinburgh=True, glove=True, Hashtag_Intense=True, Lexicons=True) in main.py to to perform 10-fold cross validation regression.
 You can select features by assigning True values to the feature parameters.
 It will automatically print out the averaged Pearson correlations and averaged Spearman correlations from 10-fold cross validation on training dataset, for each emotion and each regressor.
 That is two tables, one's evaluation metric is Pearson correlation, the other's evaluation metric is Spearman correlation.
 2. To perform 10-fold cross validation classification, you just need to change to parameter classify's value to be true.
 You can also select features by assigning True or False values to the parameters.
 It will automatically print out a table that shows the averaged Pearson correlations from 10-fold cross validation on training dataset, for each emotion and each classifier.

-Note: all the stages are integrated into main.py, specifically, main() in main.py.
+Note: all the stages are integrated into main() in main.py.

 ## Description of Files in this Folder: